KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ### Downloading the Tools

-The Tools can be downloaded from the [release page of the KNX IoT Stack](https://github.com/KNX-IOT/KNX-IOT-STACK/releases)
+The Tools can be downloaded from the [GitLab release page of the KNX IoT Stack](https://gitlab.knx.org/shared-projects/knx-iot-point-api-public-stack/-/releases)

 The files to download and unzip are:

-- python_release_no_security.zip
+- app_release_no_security_win32.zip
   (applications with security disabled)
-- python_release_security.zip
-  (applications with security enabled)

 ### list_devices